Ecasound

 Ecasound is a hard-disk recording and audio processing tool for Unix-like computer operating systems including Linux, Mac OS X, and FreeBSD.

-Ecasound allows flexible interconnection of audio inputs, files, outputs, and effects algorithms, realtime-controllable by builtin oscillators, MIDI, or interprocess communication via GUI front-end.
+Ecasound allows flexible interconnection of audio inputs, files, outputs, and effects algorithms, realtime-controllable by built-in oscillators, MIDI, or inter-process communication via GUI front-end.
 Ecasound supports JACK and LADSPA effects plug-ins.

 The team leader is Kai Vehmanen, with dozens of contributors.
 Kai joined the project in 1995, when it was called wavstat, a simple DSP utility running under OS/2.
 Available under the GNU General Public License, Ecasound is free software.

 User Interface

 Ecasound is a command-line tool: it does not include a native graphical interface.
 Major tasks (recording, mixdown) can be easily performed directly from the command line interface, or by scripts.
 Several GUI front-ends have been written for it: